Cotton Cloud Natural Beds & Furniture

 Natural Latex provides the perfect balance of comfort and support so you can enjoy deep, sound sleep night after night.

-The Lily mattress is a Medium/Firm density and comes in either one 6" solid piece of latex or two 3" pieces of latex.
+The Lily mattress can come in a medium or firm density in either one 6" solid piece of latex or two 3" pieces of latex.
 This listing is for the firm density (85 ILD).
 Please allow up to 4 weeks for production time.

 We Offer 2 Handcrafted Shells For You To Choose From: